Aponogeton distachyos

 The long, oval shaped leaves float on the water, but it is usually the flowers standing up out of the water above the leaves, that attract attention.

 Waterblommetjies flower in profusion during winter and spring.
 Large areas of water in the Western Cape are covered with their sweetly scented, white flowers.
+The flower is interesting in that it is really a forked inflorescence bearing tiny, white, one-petalled flowers with brown anthers.
+The flowers are the edible part.

 Distribution and habitat